robin-raymond/zax.io/warnings-errors.md

     * an attempt was made to call a function where none of the function candidates available are a viable choice
 * `function-candidate-ambiguous`
     * an attempt was made to call a function where two (or more) matches are equally selectable even with all qualifiers considered
+* `outercast-ambiguous`
+    * an attempt was made to cast from a contained pointer to a container pointer but which from type is ambiguous
 * `enum-to-underlying-needs-as-operator`
     * an attempt was made to directly convert an enum to its underlying type without first casing to the underlying type
 * `enum-to-incompatible-type`